 We’re starting to feel the first hints of fall here in western Washington!
-It’s my favorite season as it’s such a delight for the senses.
-Rich in color and scent, perfect temperatures, and (if you’re a gardener, like I am) bountiful harvests.
+This is my favorite season ~ rich in color and scent, perfect temperatures, and (if you’re a gardener, like me) bountiful harvests.

-We spent much of the summer traveling and working on home repair projects.
-Life got super busy for a bit there, but I’m settling back into the studio now.
+We spent much of the summer traveling and working on home improvements.
+Life got super busy for a bit, but I’m settling back into the studio now.
 The changing season has me working on masks, costume accessories, and other autumnal creations.

 The antlered stag mask shown here is a new variant on an old design, and I’m quite pleased with it.
 I hope that you will be too!
 There are many more costume creations in the works, as well as jewelry, hair accessories, and a few new surprises.
 Please check back often to see these new works as they’re added to the site!